eagle-io/docs/source/api/resources/nodes.rst

     **interval**                3H                          *Optional*.
                                                             :ref:`OPC Interval <relative-time>` required for aggregation.

+    **baselineType**            RELATIVE                    *Optional - Default is ABSOLUTE*.
+                                                            Absolute will return data point values unmodified.
+Relative will subtract the first data point value from all subsequent data point values: *[ABSOLUTE, RELATIVE]*
     ========================    ========================    =================================================================

 .. [#f3] startTime or endTime can be omitted when ``limit`` is specified.